North Rauceby

 North Rauceby is a village and civil parish in the North Kesteven district of Lincolnshire, England.
 It is situated 4 mi north-west from Sleaford, and at the 2011 census had 159 residents.

 North Rauceby is a shrunken village, being associated with a partial lost settlement.

 The Church of England parish church is dedicated to St Peter, and is situated on Church Lane; it serves both North and South Rauceby and is in the group of churches that includes those of surrounding villages.
 The church has a spire that reaches 107 ft high.
 The village school is Rauceby Primary School, which also serves South Rauceby and other local villages.

 North Rauceby is home to Cranwell Aviation Heritage Centre; its site also houses a park for touring caravans.
 The Rauceby Maize Maze is an attraction during the summer months.

 There is no bus service for North Rauceby, except for school children during term time.

+Rauceby Hoard

+A hoard of early 4th-century Roman coins is believed to be the largest of its type ever discovered in Britain.